ibm-cloud-docs/netezza/timetravel/runningqueries_timetravel.md

 In a time travel query, you can select the delete timestamp by using the **_SYS_END** virtual column of a temporal table.

 A historical row is considered valid from its insert timestamp up to just before the delete timestamp.
 A current row is considered valid from its insert timestamp forward.
 Time travel queries use timestamps or timestamp expressions to only return rows (current or historical) that are valid at a point in time or at any point within a time period.

+The insert and delete timestamps for recently inserted and deleted rows might not be available for time travel queries until a short time (generally under 3 minutes) after the inserting and deleting transactions commit.
+{: note}